Phil Heath lets

 where they received lunch, after which they made their

-long return journey back to Portaferry.
+long return journey back to Portaferry, arriving at

 May 1981 - Crew members and